Udayapur District: Division

 Udayapur District is divided into total 8 local level bodies, 4 local level body categorized into Rural municipality and 4 into Municipality:

 Former Administrative Divisions

 Formerly, Udayapur had three municipality and many VDCs.
 VDCs were the local administrative units for villages.

 Fulfilling the requirement of the new constitution of Nepal 2015, on 10 March 2017 all VDCs were nullified and formed new units after grouping VDCs.

 Constituencies

 Udayapur District is divided into 2 Parliamentary constituencies and 4 Provincial constituencies:

 Transportation

-Gaighat, the headquarter (center) of Udaydpur District is connected with NH-09 (Sagarmatha Highway), which connects Udayapur with NH-01 (East-west Highway) at Kadmaha.
+Gaighat, the headquarter (center) of Udaydpur District is connected with NH-16 (Sagarmatha Highway), which connects Udayapur with NH-01 (East-west Highway) at Kadmaha.
 Kadmaha is 28 km at distance from Gaighat.
-The NH-09 also connects Gaighat to Khotang which is 127 km at distance from Gaighat but the road is not paved.
+The NH-16 also connects Gaighat to Khotang which is 127 km at distance from Gaighat but the road is not paved.

-Feeder Road F057 connects Gaighat to Chatara via Beltar-Basaha at 70 km at distance in east which is across the Koshi river.
-The F057 feeder road also connects Sindhuli via Katari.
+NH-09 (Madan Bhandari Highway) connects Gaighat to Chatara via Beltar, Basaha at 70 km at distance in east which is across the Koshi river.
+The NH-09 also connects Sindhuli via Udayapurgadhi and Katari.

+There are some other National Highways that connects Gaighat to the othe nearer destinations.
+The other Highways are: NH-14 (Basaha to Kunauli Border), NH-20 (Mirchaiya to Okhaldhunga and Diktel via Katari) and NH-12.